Astonishing Facts You Didn’t Know About Andy Warhol

 Pop art can be rightly considered the first queer art movement.
 Being a gay man and a practicing Byzantine Catholic, Warhol knew how to impress the audience with his art.
 Not only was his art revolutionary, but also his identity.

-Andy Warhol will always be remembered as a trailblazer and the artist who managed to break all the rules and make his own.
+Andy Warhol will always be remembered as a trailblazer and an artist who managed to break all the rules and make his own.
 Thanks to his endeavors and creativity, the world of art took a new turn at the end of the century.